 The Travellers Aid Mission Cologne exists since 1899.
 Nowadays the Travellers Aid Mission does not only help travellers in need, but also offers help and services to anybody in need, e.g. homeless people.
 Because it is situated at the main train station many guests are international travellers and refugees.

-The Clara-Fey-Haus is a place providing a work environment for people with disabilities.
-The employees work in different fields like handicrafts, needlework and many more.
-The work processes are usually done in small groups led by social workers to give emotional, social and technical support.
+“Caritas Wertarbeit” offers different Workshops, providing a work environment for people with disabilities.
+The employees work in different fields like handicrafts, needlework, car industry logistics, product packaging and many more.
+The work processes are usually done in small groups led by social workers and volunteers to give emotional, social and technical support.

-The IN VIA after-school clubs offer a free afternoon program in primary schools after the regular school activities.
+The after-school clubs of IN VIA offer a free afternoon program in primary schools after the regular school activities.
 Children between 6 and 12 years old have the chance to do various activities such as playing games, sports, music and creative projects.
 Some of the children have a migrant background.

-St. Josefshaus is a residential home for the elderly, who are not able to live their life independently anymore and do not have relatives who are able to take care of them the whole time.
-In St. Josefshaus the elderly can socialize with others of their age group, they get prepared meals and are able to do various free time activities.
+These houses, run by different NGOs are residential homes for the elderly, who are not able to live their life independently anymore and do not have relatives who are able to take care of them the whole time.
+In these homes the elderly can socialize with others of their age group, they get prepared meals and are able to do various free time activities.
 They also receive care and medical support.